My Move To Denver from Nomad to Normal

 Keys!

 One of the hardest parts about the move was when all of my storage stuff showed up from NYC.
-Boxes I hadn’t opened for over 10 years; it was a sobering process.
+Boxes I hadn’t opened for over ten years; it was a sobering process.
 For some things, I was disgusted that I had kept them for so long and paid to have them stored.
-For others it was a trip down memory lane for me – an emotional one.
-I was suddenly catapulted backward 10 years to a very different life that I lived and it made me think a lot about how I had aged and evolved.
+For others, it was a trip down memory lane for me – an emotional one.
+I was suddenly catapulted back ten years to a very different life, and it made me think a lot about how I had aged and evolved.

 Then there was the issue of all of the items I stored because I felt like I had to – family heirlooms.
-When I put the stuff in storage I did it out of obligation wanting to keep the family memories or items.
-But now, 10 years later with a very small apartment and a lack of any attachment to things, I looked at these family heirlooms and thought – they aren’t me.
-I didn’t choose them, I have no room for them, nor do I need them.
+When I put the stuff in storage, I did it out of obligation, wanting to keep the family memories or items.
+But now, ten years later, with a very small apartment and a lack of any attachment to things, I looked at these family heirlooms and thought – they aren’t me.
+I didn’t choose them; I have no room for them, nor do I need them.
 But there is something that is still hard about giving something up that has been in the family for decades.
 I feel like I’m breaking a chain; there is a weird tug of responsibility with these items.
 And I hate responsibility.
 The jury is still out for a few of them.
-But some I will be getting rid of and some I found a way to use – at least for now.
+But some I will be getting rid of, and some I found a way to use – at least for now.

 Read about 7 of the best day trips from Denver